Cataracts in Dogs: Causes, Symptoms, and Treatment

 If an ERG reveals that the dog is unsuitable for surgery, then non-surgical management methods will be used.
 These include:

 • Anti-Inflammatory Eye Drops.
-These eye drops can help reduce swelling, pain, and discomfort.
+These eye drops can be prescribed to provide relief and control the swelling from secondary conditions

-Canine cataracts can’t be prevented entirely, but there are ways to reduce the risk.
+Dogs and cataracts are two things that can’t be separated entirely, but there are ways to reduce the risk.
 These include:

 1. Manage Chronic Health Issues